24 December in Indian and World History

 24 December in Indian history is observed as the death anniversary of the following personalities:

-Ramaswamy Naicker Periyar (17 September 1879 – 24 December 1973), a prominent leader of the Dravidian movement and was anti-Hindu despite being a Brahmin.
+Ramaswamy Naicker Periyar (17 September 1879 – 24 December 1973), was a prominent leader of the Dravidian movement and was anti-Hindu despite being a Brahmin.
 For this condition of the downtrodden and backward classes, the Brahmin dominated, and the culture of Hinduism based on Manusmriti was held responsible.
 He had to face opposition, especially in North India regarding these ideas.
 He died on 17 September 1879 in Erode, Tamil Nadu.

-Marudur Gopalan Ramachandran (17 January 1917 – 24 December 1987), a famous actor, film producer-director of Tamil films who later entered politics and became the Chief Minister of Tamil Nadu.
+Marudur Gopalan Ramachandran (17 January 1917 – 24 December 1987), was a famous actor, and film producer-director of Tamil films later entered politics and became the Chief Minister of Tamil Nadu.
 From 1977 to his death in 1987, he was the Chief Minister of the Indian state of Tamil Nadu.
 He was born on 17 January 1917.

 Read More: 22 December in Indian and World History

-Notable events on 24 December in Indian and World history
+Notable events on 24 December in Indian and World History

 24 December 1798 – Signing of the Second Anti-French Coalition between Russia and Britain.